 Younique MLM Income Disclosure

-I searched high and low for a 2020 income disclosure statement.
-I didn’t find one.
-I did find something for 2019, but it was not clear.
-I also found a drop in revenue from 2017 to 2018 of 7.3%.
+I searched high and low for a 2020 income disclosure statement but didn’t find one.
+I found something for 2019, but it was not clear and along with that, I found a drop in revenue from 2017 to 2018 of 7.3%.

 With these measly findings, I wonder if Younique is in a bit of trouble financially.
 I can’t say that for sure without the 2020 income disclosure, but it does make me wonder.